 Table 1.
-Comparison of Daily Average Peak Flows for the Gage at Albuquerque Table 2.
-Comparison of Daily Average Peak Spring Flows for the Gage at Albuquerque versus the Gage at Otowi.
-31 Table 3.
-Summary of area of inundation for existing conditions prior to the construction of MRG Bosque Restoration Projects (acres).
-36 Table 4.
-Summary of area of inundation for existing conditions which includes the construction of MRG Bosque Restoration Projects (acres) Table 5.
-New Mexico Noxious Weeds within the Proposed Project Area that are at a Level of Concern.
-47 Table 6.
-Special status species with the potential to occur in the study area Table 7.
-Summary of areas of inundation for Existing Conditions and Future Conditions Without-Project (No MRG Bosque).
-69 Table 8.
-Summary of areas of inundation for Existing Conditions and Future Conditions Without Project (With MRG Bosque).
-70 Table 9.
+Comparison of Regulated and Unregulated Daily Average Peak Flows Err Bookmark not defined. or!
+Table 3.
+Summary of area of inundation for Existing Conditions Without Project (No MRG Bosque Restoration Project) (acres). .
+44 Table 4.
+Summary of area of inundation for Existing Conditions With Project (with MRG Bosque Restoration Project) (acres) .
+44 Table 5.
+New Mexico Noxious Weeds within the Proposed Project Area that are at a Level of Concern. .
+56 Table 6.
+Special status species with the potential to occur in the study area 61 Table 7.
+Summary of areas of inundation for Existing Conditions and Future Conditions Without-Project (No MRG Bosque Restoration Project). .
+79

+Table 8.
+Summary of areas of inundation for Existing Conditions and Future Conditions With Project (With MRG Bosque Restoration Project) Table 9.
 Plan Areas for Alternative Analysis.
-93 Table 10 Interpretation of Index Scores Resulting from HEP Assessments 95 Table 11.
+105 Table 10 Interpretation of Index Scores Resulting from HEP Assessments 107 Table 11 Result of Index Score for Baseline Conditions (Per Reach) and With-Project (per plan focusing on Best Buy Plans 7 through 12) Table 12.
 Best Buy Plans.
-99 Table 12.
+112 Table 13.
 Final Array of Alternatives from CE/ICA.
-100 Table 13.
+113 Table 14.
 Final Array of Alternatives Showing Measures.
-100

-Table 14.
-Best Buy Plans Compared to Study Objectives and Criteria Table 15.
-P&G Criteria Compared to Best Buy Plans.
-103 Table 16.
+113 Table 15.
+Best Buy Plans Compared to Study Objectives and Criteria.
+114 Table 16.
+P&G Criteria Compared to Best Buy Plans Table 17.
 Project Impacts to Regional Economic Development.
-107 Table 17.
+119 Table 18.
 Assessment of Tentatively Selected Plan Compared to Federal Laws, Regulations and Guidance.
-109 Table 18.
+123 Table 19.
 Cost Apportionment Table for the Tentatively Selected Plan.
-113 Table 19.
-Summary of areas of inundation for existing conditions and Restoration Alternative 1 (Years 0, 5, 20, 30 and 50) (acres).116 Table 20.
-Summary of areas of inundation for existing conditions and Restoration Alternative 2(Years 0, 5, 20, 30 and 50) (acres).117 Table 21.
-Summary of areas of inundation for existing conditions and Restoration Alternative 3 (Years 0, 5, 20, 30 and 50) (acres).118 Table 22.
-Summary of areas of inundation for existing conditions and Restoration Alternative 5(Years 0, 5, 20, 30 and 50) (acres).119 Table 23.
-Predicted sedimentation depths in the channel measures (3,500-cfs measures) for the Maximum Effort, 100-year snowmelt scenario.120 Table 24.
-Summary of total inundation area (acres) for existing conditions with and without the MRG Bosque Restoration Project (Modeled alternative 4) and the evaluated restoration alternatives.
+128 Table 20.
+Summary of areas of inundation for existing conditions and Restoration Alternative 5(Years 0, 5, 20, 30 and 50) (acres).130 Table 21.
+Predicted sedimentation depths in the channel measures (3,500-cfs measures) for the Maximum Effort, 100-year snowmelt scenario.131 Table 22.
+Summary of total inundation area (acres) for existing conditions with and without the MRG Bosque Restoration Project (Modeled alternative 4) and the proposed restoration alternatives.
+132